sys-eng-team14/sys-eng-team14.github.io/_sources/algorithms.rst.txt

    func get_accuracy(frame, time): -> accuracy

 The function takes in an OpenCV frame object, and a time stamp in seconds of the source video.
-The time is important to pass, in order to be able to distinguish between the beginning and the end of exercise motion.
+The time is important to pass, in order to be able to select a correct angle for comparison.